Amy’s Spaghetti Sauce

 Add the chickpeas and tomatoes.
 Stir in the veggies.
 Bring everything to a boil, then reduce to medium-low, cover part way and cook for another 20 minutes.
 Stir occasionally, adding a little water if needed.

 Remove from heat and transfer to serving bowls.
-Garnish with fresh parsley and the toasted nuts (optional).
+Garnish with fresh parsley.
 Enjoy over couscous or quinoa.

 adapted from themediterraneandish.com